N4Z1T/exif-parallel-organizer/README.md

         ```bash
         pip install hachoir
         ```
-    *   **HEIC Support (Pillow-Heif):** Enables date extraction from HEIC image files.
+    *   **HEIC Support (Pillow-Heif):** Enables date extraction from Apple's HEIC image format.
         ```bash
         pip install pillow-heif
         ```

 ## Usage

-Execute the script from your terminal, providing the target folder path and any desired options.
+Run the script from your terminal, pointing it at the directory containing your media folders.

 ```bash
 python exif-date-organizer.py <path_to_target_folder> [OPTIONS]